pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 * ssh key
 * datacenter/availability zone/region

-### Terraform Outputs
+### Terraform outputs

-If you used the `paving` repository from the [Creating Resources for your Tanzu Operations Manager][creating-resources-for-your-ops-manager] section, the following steps will result in a filled out `opsman.yml`.
+If you used the `paving` repository from the [Creating resources for your Tanzu Operations Manager][creating-resources-for-your-ops-manager] section, the following steps will result in a filled out `opsman.yml`.

 1. Tanzu Operations Manager needs to be deployed with IaaS specific configuration.